Your ticket to the community: Get access to exclusive networking events with our Season Seats pass.

 Thursday, April 18, 2024

 The rapid advancements in Artificial Intelligence (AI) are revolutionizing the way businesses operate.
-During our April Luncheon, Sarah Walker-Leptich, Partner Development Manager, Amazon Web Services (AWS), will share the benefits of significant advancements like generative AI (ChatGPT) and the risks and dangers that are associated with AI.
+During our April Luncheon, Sarah Walker-Leptich, Partner Development Manager, Amazon Web Services (AWS), will share the benefits of significant advancements like generative AI and the risks and dangers that are associated with AI.
 Developing responsible AI means being transparent about its creation and use, incorporating diverse perspectives, and ensuring that it aligns with societal values and principles.

 May: A year of Community-Driven Work